Phishing

 Proofpoint Targeted Attack Protection

-To protect Duke account holders and the Duke network, Duke employs an email security product called Targeted Attack Protection (TAP) from the security company Proofpoint.
+To protect Duke University users, Duke employs an email security product called Targeted Attack Protection (TAP) from the security company Proofpoint.
 More information is available on the Proofpoint Targeted Attack Protection (TAP) service page.

 Click Wisely